lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8CompatibleERC721.md

 error LSP8NotifyTokenReceiverIsEOA(address tokenReceiver);
 ```

-Reverts if the `tokenReceiver` is an EOAReverts if the `tokenReceiver` is an EOA when minting or transferring tokens with `bool force` set as `false`.
+Reverts if the `tokenReceiver` is an EOA when minting or transferring tokens with `bool force` set as `false`.

 #### Parameters